dzimentey/rsschool/cv.md

 Currently i’m learning at rs school and taking courses in html academy.

-i’ve already done some websites for myself and some for my customers, the last one is usav.by.
+I’ve already done some websites for myself and some for my customers, the last one is usav.by.

 I graduated from Polytechnic College and Institute of economic and lows.